The 2015 Media Relations Awards: Live and waiting for your successes!

 [Back to the Top]

-We strongly recommend that your synopsis include the following sub-headings (when applicable):
+We ask that the synopsis be around 1,000 words (max: 1,300 words) and include statements under the following sub-headings (when applicable):

 - Strategy and tactics